oatmeaI/pomelo/README.md

 ## Explore Radio
 - `pomelo.plugins.ExploreRadio`

-The Explore Radio Plugin adds a new Station to your Music library which tries to play a pretty even mix of songs you've rated highly and songs you've never heard before, while maintaining a vibe (using Plex's sonic similarity feature).
+Explore Radio adds a new Station to your Music library which tries to play a pretty even mix of songs you've rated highly and songs you've never heard before, while maintaining a vibe (using Plex's sonic similarity feature).

 ### Options
-`ExploreRadio` offers one option - `station_name` - which determines what the Explore station will be named in the UI.
 |Option name|What it does|Default value|
 |-----------|------------|-------------|
 |`station_name`|The name of the station in the Plex UI|`Explore Radio`|